EricEisaman/cs1/docs/IOT-API.md

 # Server Side

-## 💾 The server mediates communication between a polling IoT Device and the 3d application's client socket.
+## 💾 In this example, the server mediates communication between a polling IoT Device and the 3d application's client socket.

+##  💎 If the IoT device can support a secure websocket connection, it would be preferable over polling.

 Note: the polling period should not be less than 3500 milliseconds to avoid hitting the hourly request limit for Glitch.